edgeimpulse/expert-projects/retail-image-classification-jetson-nano.md

 ![Live testing: Chilli](.gitbook/assets/retail-image-classification-jetson-nano/16-live-testing-chilli.jpg "Live testing")

 Use the **Live classification** feature to record some samples for clasification from the webcam connected to the Jetson Nano.
-Your model should correctly identify the class for each sample.
+Your model should be able to correctly identify the class for each sample.
+If you are not getting accurate detections, you may need to provide more data samples, or fine tune the training parameters to increase your accuracy.
+First, you will want to save a **Version** though.

 ## Versioning